sr-shifu/eslint-plugin-enzyme-deprecation/README.md

 }
 ```

+## Additional configuration

+### Enzyme API is defined implicitly in global scope

-If you assigm Enzyme API to global scope at test initialization stage:
+If you assign Enzyme API to global scope at test initialization stage:

 ```js
 global.shallow = require("enzyme").shallow;